 After completing the repayment plan, most unsecured debt balances will get wiped out, but not all.
 For instance, even though unsecured student loans get paid with other unsecured debt—which will likely reduce your payment during the plan period—you’ll remain responsible for any remaining balance after the case closes.

 This is a simplified explanation.
 To determine your disposable income, complete Chapter 13 Calculation of Your Disposable Income (Form 122C-2) or speak with a bankruptcy lawyer.

 Debtors can protect (exempt) a certain amount of property in a bankruptcy case.
-The debtor’s state decides the type and value of exempt property and maintains lists in the state’s exemption statutes.
+The debtor’s state decides the type and value of exempt property and maintains lists in its exemption statutes.
 Nonexempt property must be either:

-These two factors—your disposable income and the amount of your nonexempt property—will likely determine your plan type, and a bankruptcy attorney can provide you with the exact amount you’d pay in a Chapter 13 monthly payment.
+These three factors—your disposable income, nondischargeable debt, and the amount of your nonexempt property—will likely determine your plan type, and a bankruptcy attorney can provide you with the exact Chapter 13 monthly amount you’d pay.

 In the typical Chapter 13 bankruptcy plan, the amount a debtor will pay to unsecured creditors will depend on the debtor’s overall financial picture.
 The percentage a debtor must pay is often used as shorthand between bankruptcy attorneys and court staff to describe the plan.
 For example, “Ashley is paying into a 17% plan.”

 This article’s purpose is to provide general Chapter 13 plan information.
 Given that this bankruptcy chapter is especially complicated, potential filers are strongly encouraged to retain counsel.